Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 Ashley’s Tip: If you want to spot animals, the best time to visit is during the summer months of February to May when animals and birds frequent the lakes to cool themselves down.
 This is also a great time to sport migratory birds

 One of the reasons why Ooty gets so many tourists is its accessibility.
-I explain here how you can reach the place by road, rail, and air.
+I explain here how you can reach Ooty on a budget.

 If you are traveling from north of Ooty, such as Mysuru (Mysore) or Bengaluru (Bangalore), the Mysuru-Ooty Road is the way.
 Ooty is about 7 hours from Bengaluru by road.
 Masinagudi and Needle Rock Viewpoint are bonuses on the way to Ooty, in this route.